FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/articles/3_features/37_safety/tsl1.2_establish_process.md

 SSL communication process is TLS1.2**[1]** Content of。The ultimate goal is to transmit packets securely。At the heart of SSL communication is authentication through a certificate, followed by"Handshake"Interactively generate an asymmetric session master key for this communication。Then in this round of communication, the data packet is encrypted and decrypted by this session master key and only the ciphertext is passed on the network。

-This article will take FISCO BCOS node communication two-way authentication as an example to explain how both parties to the communication load, use, verify the certificate, and how to generate the session master key.。
+This article will take FISCO BCOS node communication two-way authentication as an example to explain how both parties to the communication load, use, verify the certificate, and how to generate the session master key。

 ## Part 1 Master Key Settings

-Network compression is mainly implemented at the P2P network layer, and the system framework is as follows: the master key in TLS is a symmetric key, that is, the keys used by the client and server are the same, and the process of handshake is that the two sides interact with some random numbers to complete the setting of the master key.。
+Network compression is mainly implemented at the P2P network layer, and the system framework is as follows: the master key in TLS is a symmetric key, that is, the keys used by the client and server are the same, and the process of handshake is that the two sides interact with some random numbers to complete the setting of the master key。

 Let's take the DH key exchange algorithm x to negotiate the master key as an example.
 If the attacker is Eve, Eve can obtain the intermediate value of their transmission:

-1. Alice and Bob first negotiate fair a large prime p, and the generator g, Eve can get p and g.；
+1. Alice and Bob first negotiate fair a large prime p, and the generator g, Eve can get p and g；
 2. Alice chooses a random integer a ∈ Zp, calculates A = g ^ a modp, sends A to Bob, and Eve can get A
 3. Bob chooses a random integer b ∈ Zp, calculates B = g ^ b modp, sends B to Alice, and Eve can get B
 4. Alice calculates S = B ^ a = g ^(ab) modp
 5. Bob calculates s = a b = g(ab) modp

-Through the above process, Alice and Bob negotiate a key S. Although Eve obtains the intermediate values A, B, p, g, according to the discrete logarithm problem, Eve cannot obtain the specific value of S.。
+Through the above process, Alice and Bob negotiate a key S. Although Eve obtains the intermediate values A, B, p, g, according to the discrete logarithm problem, Eve cannot obtain the specific value of S。

 ## Part 2 Certificate Validation